forwardemail/free-email-forwarding/README.md

 | _@ or leave blank_ | 3600 | MX          | 10       | mx1.forwardemail.net     |
 | _@ or leave blank_ | 3600 | MX          | 20       | mx2.forwardemail.net     |

+> Note that there should be NO other MX records set on your domain name.
+If there were already MX records that existed, please delete them completely.

 **2.** Set (and customize) the following DNS TXT records on your domain name:

 > If you are forwarding all emails from your domain, (`all@niftylettuce.com`, `hello@niftylettuce.com`, etc) to a specific address `niftylettuce@gmail.com`: